shareandcharge/sharecharge-lib.js/README.rst

 ----

-**Connector**
+**Evse**

-The Connector module allows you to build connector objects.
+The Evse module allows you to build evse objects.
 They are configurable but are also defined with default values.

 *Example Usage*:

 .. code-block:: typescript

-    import { Connector } from 'sharecharge-lib'
+    import { Evse } from 'sharecharge-lib'

-    // initialise new connector
+    // initialise new evse
-    const connector = new Connector();
+    const evse = new Evse();

     // set a parameter
-    connector.stationId = '0x01';
+    evse.stationId = '0x01';

     // get a parameter
-    connector.stationId
+    evse.stationId
     // '0x01'